hexlabsio/http4k-aws-demo/docs/article.md

 ```kotlin
 interface Filter : (HttpHandler) -> HttpHandler
 ```

 The other concept heavily used is a router that matches a incoming requests to the appropriate HTTPHandler.

 There are also functions that allow these basic components to be combined to make larger components of a the same type

-In concrete terms if we want to create an api to get and create car information we could nievely create some handlers
+In concrete terms if we want to create an API to fetch and create car information we could naively create some handlers
 ```kotlin
   val carLens = Body.auto<Car>().toLens()
   val postCarHandler: HttpHandler = { request: Request ->